ted-spence-avalara/developer-dot/avatax/dev-guide/getting-started-with-avatax/troubleshooting.md

 If you can't see this page, check your connection!

 <h3>Check Your Authentication</h3>
 One good way to begin troubleshooting a problematic connection is to use the <a class="dev-guide-link" href="https://developer.avalara.com/api-reference/avatax/soap/methods/ping/">Ping API</a>.
 The Ping API is useful because it never returns authentication errors; you can call it even if your authorization header is missing.
-If your Ping call fails, you know you are having trouble with your internet connection.
+If your ping call fails, you know you are having trouble with your internet connection.

-Here's how to use Ping:
+Here's how to use ping:
 <pre>
 curl
     -X GET